How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 What is the minimum Schufa score needed for a loan?

-There is no universal minimum.
-Each bank sets its own thresholds.
-Generally, a score above 95% (old system) or above 800 (new system) gives you access to the best rates.
-Below 90% or 700, you will face higher interest rates or rejections from some lenders.
+There is no universal minimum; each bank sets its own thresholds.
+Generally, a score in the 'good' or 'excellent' band (roughly 709 and above in the new system, or above 95% in the old one) gives access to the best rates.
+In the lower bands (below about 642, or under 90% in the old system), you will face higher interest or rejections from some lenders.

 meinetarife24.de is an independent comparison platform.
 Our service is free.
 We earn a commission when you sign up through our comparison tools, which does not affect the prices you see.